-In the case of Landsat 7 data, this process is used to reduce the 15-meter PAN band to the 30-meter multispectral bands and to the 60-meter thermal band.
-It is also used to reduce the 30-meter multispectral band to the 60-meter thermal band.
-In the case of Landsat 4 and 5 test data, the 30-meter multispectral band is reduced to the 120-meter thermal band.
+In the case of Landsat 7 data this process will be used to reduce the 15 meter PAN band to the 30 meter multispectral bands and to the 60 meter thermal band.
+It will also be used to reduce the 30 meter multispectral bands to the 60 meter thermal band.
+In the case of Landsat 4&5 test data, the 30 meter multispectral band will be reduced to the 120 meter thermal band.